 To buy a good car, you have to take into consideration what car suits you and perfectly fit into your budget.
 It’s quite easy to make that decision, and they are really good ones.
 However, you will have more confidence in knowing the price of the car you can afford.

 The first factor to consider in buying a car is how much you can afford to spend on your new asset after including it her auto-related expenses such as maintenance, gas, and insurance.

 Also, you have to into account your monthly expenses including utility bills, rent, mortgage, feeding, and others.
 After that, you can assess the potential amount of loan affordable to you using the loan calculator.

-The question on how much should be paid as down payment is prevalent among loan consumers.
+The question of how much should be paid as a down payment is prevalent among loan consumers.
 While 20% is considered to be ideal, between 10-12 will suffice for both new and used cars dated to the year 2015.